-Overall, my interpretation of these sometimes conflicting recommendations and position statements is that there is a clear trend for large professional organisations, particularly in North America, to recommend or support less frequent revaccination against some important canine and feline diseases.
-Vaccine manufacturers are undoubtedly taking careful note of these recommendations.
-It is highly unlikely that New Zealand will remain unaffected by these changes.
+Overall, my interpretation of these recommendations and position statements is that there is a clear and strengthening trend for large professional veterinary organisations to recommend or support less frequent revaccination of adult dogs and cats against some important diseases.
+Vaccine manufacturers have been taking careful note of these recommendations and many have already altered their label recommendations as a consequence.

-Why do we regularly (usually annually) revaccinate adult dogs and cats?
+Why do some veterinarians frequently revaccinate adult dogs and cats against 'everything'?

-At first glance, the answer to this question seems perfectly obvious: we do it because we believe it is the best way to provide and maintain strong protection against infectious diseases to the animals under our care.
+At first glance, the answer to this question seems perfectly obvious: we do it because we believe it is the best way to provide and maintain strong protection against important infectious diseases to the animals under our care.
 Perhaps so, but what about the almost universal recommendation for annual revaccination against all sorts of infections?
-Given that immune responses to naturally-encountered infections vary a lot, it seems highly improbable that protection provided by chalk-and-cheese vaccines should, in so many cases, conveniently last for just over a year.
+Given that immune responses to naturally-occurring infections vary a lot, it seems highly improbable that protection provided by chalk-and-cheese vaccines should, in so many cases, conveniently last for just over a year.
 In fact it's not just highly improbable, it's simply not the case.
-Regardless of their labelling, we now know that many companion animal vaccines protect for far longer than a year while others, directed against more 'difficult' diseases, seriously struggle to protect for a full year.
+Regardless of their labelling, we know that many companion animal vaccines protect for far longer than a year while others, directed against more 'difficult' diseases, struggle to protect for a full year.
 A discrepancy between label revaccination recommendations and actual duration of induced immunity is possible because manufacturers have not been required to supply 'ultimate' duration of immunity data in order to get their products licensed.
-A vaccine that protects for longer than its label claims has, in the past, been viewed as a very good thing.
-Indeed it is a good thing, but even better would be vaccines that have been proved to protect for considerably longer than a year and are accurately labelled with the actual duration of immunity they can be expected to induce in a vast majority of dogs and cats.
+A vaccine that protects for longer than what is claimed on its label has, in the past, been viewed as a good thing.
+Indeed it is a good thing, but even better would be vaccines that have been proved to protect for considerably longer than a year and are accurately labelled with the actual duration of immunity they can be expected to provide in a large majority of recipients.

-So the real reasons why we revaccinate companion animals regularly (usually annually) are that:
+So the real reasons why some veterinarians revaccinate companion animals frequently (usually annually) against 'everything' are that:

-1. it is a label recommendation of almost all of the manufacturers and purveyors of vaccines.
-To deviate from their recommendations would constitute 'off label' use of vaccine and would lay the veterinary practice open to serious criticism (or litigation) if a vaccine used 'off label' failed to protect an individual animal.
-The practice's professional indemnity insurance might even be invalidated by such off label use of vaccine.

-- 2. it has become an accepted norm for conscientious owners.
-Many owners enjoy visiting their veterinarian for an annual revaccination and feel they are behaving as good pet-owning citizens by doing so. - 3. it provides a convenient opportunity for the veterinarian to check carefully for any developing health problems that may be entirely unrelated to vaccination; for example, periodontal and heart disease.
-It also provides a ready opportunity for the client to ask any questions they may have about the general health status of their animal, and to purchase various health-related products, for example, wormers and flea treatments; and - 4. kennel and cattery proprietors are, as yet, relatively uninformed about the duration of immunity induced by modern vaccines.
-Consequently, these proprietors have formulated their own rules and regulations, largely without input from veterinary professionals.
+- 1. It is still a label recommendation of many of the suppliers of vaccines.
+To deviate from their recommendations would constitute 'off label' use of vaccine and might lay the veterinary practice open to criticism (or litigation) if a vaccine used 'off label' failed to protect an individual animal.
+The practice's professional indemnity insurance might even be jeopardised by such off label use of vaccine. - 2.
+It has become an accepted norm for conscientious owners.
+Many owners enjoy visiting their veterinarian for an annual revaccination and feel they are behaving as good pet-owning citizens by doing so. - 3.
+It provides a convenient opportunity for the veterinarian to check carefully for any developing health problems that may be entirely unrelated to vaccination; for example, periodontal and heart diseases.
+It also provides a ready opportunity for the client to ask any questions they may have about the general health status of their animal, and to purchase various health-related products, for example, wormers and flea treatments; and - 4.
+Kennel and cattery proprietors are, as yet, relatively uninformed about the duration of immunity induced by modern vaccines.
+Consequently, these proprietors have formulated their own rules and regulations, in some cases without much input from veterinary professionals.
 Since many clients need to board their animals each year, they must get their animals vaccinated to abide by the rules of their preferred cattery or kennel.